pramitr/megapi/README.md

 Open a browser and go to `<your-pi's-IP>:5000`

 You did it!
 You successfully ran a webserver on your Raspberry Pi.
+This is a proof of concept code to control the robot from home network or even external network (for that you need to do port forwarding from your home router, given a generic step below).
+Now you can modify the MegaPi code to make it customize your control, add more sofisticated prgrams like use image clssifier to undertand object and pickup, move object to specified location, autonomous movement etc.

+## Optional and additional steps

 Now what?
 How about we open up your router to the outside world and setup a deployment method.

 ## Dynamic DNS